 With the widespread COVID-19 pandemic and the probability of an increase in cardiac arrests, new 2020 CPR guidelines have been released.
 The modifications were made in an effort to limit the personnel attending to a patient, reduce provider exposure, and encourage bystander CPR with an emphasis on providing at least hands-only chest compressions.

-American Health Care Academy has updated their First Aid and CPR courses online with this new 2020 Interim Guidance.
+The American Health Care Academy has updated its First Aid and CPR courses online with this new 2020 Interim Guidance.
 Individuals are encouraged to go through the course (for free) if their CPR certification is still valid to become familiarized with the new CPR guidelines.
 If your CPR or First Aid certification is expired, you are encouraged to renew your certification to ensure that you are prepared if there is an emergency at home or in your community.